d-bl/MAE-gf/docs/tricks.md

 [t-spider]: https://d-bl.github.io/GroundForge/tiles?patchWidth=16&patchHeight=16&b1=ctcctc&a2=ctc&c2=ctc&b3=ctcttt&d3=tttctc&a4=ctc&c4=ctc&shiftColsSE=2&shiftRowsSE=4&shiftColsSW=-2&shiftRowsSW=4&tile=-5--,B-C-,-5-5,5-5-

 ### Ground numbers on this site
 Most examples are show a fout-digit number.
 These numbers do not have a specific meaning.
-E.g. number 0604 does not say, that there are 604 ground in our collection.
+E.g. number 0604 does not say, that there are 604 grounds in our collection.

 ## Stitches
 ![colours][p-colors]